IBMStreams/streamsx.documentation/docs/python/1.6/python-appapi-devguide-4.md

 This application demonstrates creating a `View` and printing the data it returns.

 The input is a stream of numbers.
 The application's goal is to increment each tuple by 10.
-We create 2 Views, one for the input and one for the result `Stream`.
+We create two Views, one for the input and one for the result `Stream`.

 <ul class="nav nav-tabs">
         <li class="active"><a data-toggle="tab" href="#view-1">Code</a></li>